 If a type of cancer is not listed under Compassionate Allowances Conditions for automatic rapid review, the child’s cancer will need to meet the requirements that are listed in the Social Security Administration’s Blue Book in order to qualify for SSI benefits.
 The Blue Book is a listing of physical and mental impairments that the Social Security Administration uses to determine disability.
 The listings for some types of cancers are very technical, so it’s best to confirm with your child’s oncologist whether he or she meets the criteria in the listing.

-Income Limits and SSI Benefits
+Income Limits and SSI Benefits for Children

-Applying for SSI Benefits for a Child
+Applying for SSI Benefits for Children

 At Solving Kids’ Cancer, we believe that a cancer diagnosis should never limit a child’s ability to thrive — regardless of their circumstances.
 In partnership with the childhood cancer community across the globe, we’re dedicated to providing support and resources for breakthrough treatment options to cure children with the most fatal childhood cancers.